 We departed from Melbourne to San Francisco, via a connecting flight in Auckland, New Zealand.

-13 hours later, we finally landed.
-After what felt like a long time (isn’t that always the way after a flight?), we were off the plane and going through customs…
+Thirteen hours later, we finally landed.
+After what felt like a long time, we were finally off the plane on solid ground, lining up for customs.

-After some more waiting, we eventually cleared customs, and, once we got our bearings, headed for downtown San Francisco using the BART.
+Eventually we cleared customs, and—once we got our bearings—we headed for downtown San Francisco using the BART.

-As we drew away from the airport, we got our first view at San Francisco proper.
-It’s remarkable how different everything looks, from the air and atmosphere to the roads…
+As we drew away from the airport, we got our first view of San Francisco proper.
+It’s remarkable how different small details appeared—from the quality of the air and atmosphere, to the buildings and trees...

-Eventually we arrived in downtown San Francisco.
-As we stepped out of the station, we were approached by a man who asked where we were headed — turns out a group carrying large luggage makes you stick out a little.
+A little while later we arrived in downtown San Francisco.
+As we stepped out of the station, we were approached by a man who asked where we were headed—turns out a group of people carrying luggage makes you stick out a little.

 We told him we were heading for Amsterdam Hostel, and he pulled out a map and drew us a route, cautioning us to avoid certain streets.

-We thanked and tipped him (thankfully Richard already had some US dollary-doos), and set off according to his instructions on the map.
+We thanked and tipped him (luckily Richard already had some US dollary-doos), and set off according to his instructions on the map.